Meakk/Meakk/README.md

 ## Hi there 👋

-I'm R&D Team Leader at [z-emotion](https://z-emotion.com/), a company developing cutting-edge software for garment design.
+I'm R&D Team Leader at [z-emotion](https://z-emotion.com/), a company developing cutting-edge software for garment design 👚.
 My core interests lie in interactive physics simulation (particularly cloth dynamics) and real-time 3D visualization.
 Lately, like many in the field, I've also been exploring machine learning techniques aimed at accelerating traditionally time-consuming simulations through data-driven or self-supervised models.

 By night, I maintain [F3D](https://f3d.app), a lightweight yet powerful cross-platform 3D viewer designed for simplicity, speed, and versatility.